 In July 2013, Red Bull announced that the Austrian Grand Prix would return as a round of the World Championship in 2014, the move confirmed on 4 December when the official 2014 schedule was released.

 Fast Facts - Provided by the FIA

-2016 marked the 29th Austrian Grand Prix.
-The race was first held at Zeltweg in 1964 but immediately dropped off the calendar.
-In 1970 the event returned at the location it has occupied since, first at the almost 6km-long Osterreichring, which hosted the race until 1987.
-The race then fell off the schedule once more before making a comeback at a shortened version of the track, named the A1 Ring, from 1997 until 2003.
-The same layout, now christened the Red Bull Ring, welcomed Formula One back in 2014.
+2018 marked the 31st Austrian Grand Prix.
+The inaugural race was held at Zeltweg airfield in 1964 but then immediately fell off the calendar.
+The grand prix returned in 1970 at the almost 6km long Osterreichring, which hosted the race until 1987.
+The race then fell off the schedule once more before making a comeback at a shortened version of the Osterreichring, named the A1 Ring, from 1997 until 2003.
+The Red Bull Ring, welcomed Formula One back to Austria in 2014.

-Niki Lauda, Rene Arnoux and Nelson Piquet share the record for most Austrian GP pole positions, with three each.
+Niki Lauda, Rene Arnoux and Nelson Piquet share the record for most Austrian Grand Prix pole positions, with three each.
 Hamilton is the only current driver with multiple pole positions at this race.
 The Briton started from the front in 2015 and 2016.

 The race on the A1 Ring/Red Bull Ring layout has been won from pole position on five occasion, and all by different drivers.
 Jacques Villeneuve started from P1 in 1997, with the Canadian being followed by Hakkinen in 2000, Michael Schumacher in 2003, Hamilton in 2016 and Valtteri Bottas last year.

 Bottas' 2017 pole position was the second of four career front-of-grid starts to date for the Finn.
 All of Bottas' poles were scored in 2017, at the Bahrain, Austrian, Brazilian and Abu Dhabi Grands Prix.